 Learn how to optimize your working from home setup.

-PLEASE SUBSCRIBE to receive THE COMPLETE ERGONOMIC WORK OFFICE SET UP.
-Due to popular demand we are now offering free downloadable ergonomic content in PDF format for our email subscribers to share or keep as a reference: Including setting up a standing work station, how to get correct angles for hips/knees, elbows/wrists/hands, distances and heights from your equipment, environmental considerations, and tips to achieve a better set up without it costing a fortune!
+PLEASE email us to receive our LET’S GET ERGONOMIC: THE COMPLETE ERGONOMIC WORK OFFICE SET UP.
+Due to popular demand we are now offering free downloadable ergonomic content firstname.lastname@example.org PDF format for our email subscribers to share or keep as a reference: Including setting up a standing work station, how to get correct angles for hips/knees, elbows/wrists/hands, distances and heights from your equipment, environmental considerations, and tips to achieve a better set up without it costing a fortune!

 With the progression of Covid-19, many of us are now working from home (WFH).
 It’s working to flatten the curve!
 But unfortunately for many, their WFH setup isn’t exactly working for their bodies.
 Here are some simple tips and switches you can make to optimize your WFH setup.

 Work-related musculoskeletal issues are really common and often relate to static work postures (sitting in one position for long periods or cradling the phone to your ear) and repetitive movements (mouse navigation and typing).
 But there are other lesser-known factors that can further contribute like poor lighting, cold temperatures, excessive noise and stress.